 Representing timeless themes celebrated world-over, such as love, family, loyalty, and wisdom, this comes as no surprise.

 And, given their intrinsic tie to Ireland’s humble beginnings, Celtic symbols are widely celebrated as cultural representations.

 The Celtic symbol for strength is one of the most coveted of these, and its image can be seen across a variety of mediums.
 Interestingly, however, this Celtic symbol has more than one visual tied to its meaning.

-Like most Celtic knot symbols, the Dara Celtic knot is a complete loop with no apparent or clear start or finish.
+Like most Celtic knot symbols, the Dara Celtic Knot is a complete loop with no apparent or clear start or finish.
 This infinite illusion suggests a sense of eternity or timelessness.

+The Ailm is the second visual representation used for the Celtic symbol of strength.
 This, although much simpler in design, boasts equally symbolic and interesting origins.